 Toilets-Baking soda and vinegar are your best friend!
 Put them both in the toilet and scrub with the brush.
 It doesn’t get any easier than that!

 Mirrors-Mix half water and half vinegar in a spray bottle and use it like Windex.
 The smell may not be great but it will dissipate once the vinegar dries.
-You can also infuse the vinegar with lavender and thyme or citrus peels.
+You can also infuse the vinegar with lavender and thyme or citrus peels to make citrus infused vinegar.

 Wood-Use a mild mixture of vinegar and water to wipe down wood.
 Be very gentle and don’t saturate the wood.
 Dry immediately and polish with olive oil and lemon juice (or a nice citrus essential oil).